M5ez/M5ez/README.md

 **`ezWifiMenu()`**

 This may very well be the only function you'll need.
 Simply make it the function some menu item of yours points to and the user will have access to a menu that lets her connect to wifi, manage which networks are automatically connected to at boot and whenever the wifi connecttion disappears.
-Note that it does not have a dor between the ez and WifiMenu: it is one word.
+Note that it does not have a dot between the ez and WifiMenu: it is one word.

 Note that this doesn't use the `WiFi.setAutoConnect` and `WiFi.setAutoReconnect` fucntions of the ESP32 WiFi library: they can only connect to one access point.
 Instead  M5ez has it's own logic for connecting, saving the ssid and password of networks you want to automatically connect to in flash.